vedantlbhatt/BuzzBus/README.md

-BuzzBuz: An alternative public transporation tracker for the Georgia Institute of Technology
+BuzzBus: An alternative public transporation tracker for the Georgia Institute of Technology

 Current Problems in tracking:
 - clunky + outdated UI